 3) Be Available: While this one might seem obvious, there are often a variety of issues and questions that staff members may have as they prepare for the first days of school.
 Therefore, it is critical that all school leaders (including teacher leaders) are “out and about” and highly visible to both welcome staff and address small concerns before they turn into big ones.
 While this a fundamental component of effective leadership all year long, it is especially critical on the first days of school.

 4) Share the Vision: An opening faculty meeting to reconnect is essential for building a strong community and sense of togetherness among the staff.
 In doing so, it is important to lead the group in a discussion of past accomplishments while providing a renewed sense of excitement, direction, and purpose.
 A discussion of the “vision” of the district is also a good way to “connect the dots” for teachers so that they can make better sense of what may at first seem like competing instructional initiatives.
-At our school, for example, we are doing a great deal of work with the CCSS, are expanding our 1:1 Chromebook program, and are now prepared for authorization to the IB Middle Years Program (MYP).
+At DFHS, for example, we are now a fully authorized IB MYP school, we have an ever-growing IB DP that is guided by our belief in the importance of equity and access, we continue to expand our 1:1 Chromebook program, and are now prepared to implement digital portfolios for the first time.
 In order to avoid what can easily be perceived as a “flavor of the week” situation within the school, it’s important to connect all of the smaller parts to the larger vision of the school (and district) so that they can be viewed interdependent as opposed to exclusive of one another.

 5) Allow for Teacher Collaboration: The first days are a critical time for colleagues to collaborate as they prepare to meet their students for the first time.
 This one falls under the “basic needs” umbrella but goes beyond supplies to what is most important of all: students.
 During the opening days, teachers need to meet with co-teachers, counselors, and department members to review student IEPs, analyze student data, plan upcoming lessons, design pre-assessments, and a variety of other tasks.
 All of this “upfront” work is essential and will make a tangible difference for each student if it is done thoughtfully and carefully.

-6) Time, Time, and More Time: The idea that teachers need (and want!) as much time as possible was the single most popular response to last year’s Twitter poll.
-This should not come as a surprise as there is such a high degree of preparation that goes into getting ready for the first days of classes (see above).
+6) Time, Time, and More Time: The idea that teachers need (and want!) as much time as possible should not come as a surprise since there is such a high degree of preparation that goes into getting ready for the first days of classes (see above).
 Given that, it is surprising that school leaders often “miss the boat” on this and instead inundate teachers and staff with meetings that run too long and professional development that would be much better received a week or two into the school year.
 Think quality over quantity and plan accordingly.